jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 The reality is, Python Score is just Python.

+Despite being a general purpose language that never had music in mind during it's inception and development, Python is particularly well suited for compostion.

 The tutorial is based on an early example, which took surprisingly little time to make, clocking in around at around a few hours.

 Pysco is also under development, and there will be changes made through its early life.
 And thus, any changes made to Pysco will be reflected in this tutorial.
 Consider this a living document.